francisojeah/0g-serving-broker/api/doc/0g-serving-usage-procedure.md

    1. Distributing requests to corresponding services
 1. Perform settlements using recorded requests as vouchers

-User agent responsibilities:
+User broker responsibilities:

 1. Check available services
 1. Register, check, deposit, and request refunds to/from provider accounts
 1. Handle incoming requests from users by:
    1. Extracting metadata from requests and signing them
-   1. Sending the reorganized requests to the provider agent
+   1. Sending the reorganized requests to the provider broker

 Contract responsibilities: